What Your Food Cravings Really Mean

 • Stress

-When adding those fries on the side seems too good to pass up – it may be time to re-evaluate your daily life.
-Excess and constant life stress can lead to adrenal exhaustion, and you might be pushing yourself further than your body can handle.
-Your body craves salt when your stress levels are intensely raised for a prolonged period of time and deplete your adrenal glands ability to create aldosterone, a hormone that helps to retain sodium.
+When adding salty foods like fries to your meal seems too good to pass up – it may be time to re-evaluate your daily life.
+Excess and chronic stress can lead to adrenal exhaustionand you might be pushing yourself further than your body can handle.
+Your body craves salt when your stress levels are intensely raised for a prolonged period and deplete your adrenal gland’s ability to create aldosterone, a hormone that helps to retain sodium.

-With reduced levels of sodium, your body is unable to absorb a proper amount of water, and can become dehydrated.
-A hankering for salt may be related to iodine deficiency as well, as it is the body’s way of calling out for natural sea-based minerals.
+With reduced levels of sodium, your body is unable to maintain proper hydration levels and can become dehydrated.
+A hankering for salt may be related to iodine nutrient deficiency as well, as it is the body’s way of calling out for natural sea-based minerals.

 Balancers